cyruscyliu/cyruscyliu.github.io/content/posts/2021-09-07-Research-Philosophy.md

 the computation theory and estimate what the best we can do. **We should carefully take reasonable assumptions and think of several solutions.**

-The second question is whether existing solutions have solved the problem already. **We should tell a clear and convincing story.**
+The third question is whether existing solutions have solved the problem already. **We should tell a clear and convincing story.** Please pay attention to how many papers and how many efforts exist.

-Other tricks are in the following.

-+ Please pay attention to how many papers and how many efforts exist.
 You may want to be at the beginning (0-2 papers) or not later than the peak (it depends on the publication wave related to our problems).

-## How to evaluate the ideas
+## How to evaluate our ideas

 Remember that not all ideas can be accepted by top-tier conferences.
 One is the **novelty**, and the other is **superiority**.
 To be novel, we have to do a